Tips & Resources

 The best advice for keeping down the clutter and staying on top of your stuff is to ask yourself a few simple questions: When was the last time I used this item?
 Will I really ever use it again?
 Is it really worth taking up space for the interval?
 Can I donate or sell this item?

 In follow-up with customers we find it a common response that they personally feel better about being organized.
 Their stuff is neatly organized, easily accessed, and encourages putting things back where they belong.
 The bottom line is that nobody enjoys being disorganized or sloppy about their possessions or workspace.
 It breeds frustration, anger, and without getting too “psycho” here, lowers their sense of well-being.
 How'd you like to misplace your car keys every single day?
-In effect, everytime you misplace the papers you're looking for on your desk, or can't find your garden digger, or favorite screwdriver, because of the clutter, that's exactly what's going on.
-Stop doing that—Get Organized!
+In effect, every time you misplace the papers you're looking for, or can't find your garden digger, or favorite screwdriver, because of the clutter, that's exactly what's going on.
+Stop doing that—get organized!

 Northwest Closets & Wallbeds serves Seattle, Bellevue, Tacoma, and the entire Puget Sound area from our location in Kent, WA.